Phoebe Robinson’s Tiny Reparations In The Publishing Industry

 Advertisement

-It's just great.
-They remind me of [myself] when I had started working on my first book where you're just really excited.
-It's really cool to work with people who love books as much as I do, who have an amazing work ethic, and I'm really excited for people to read these books.
-I love them all and think they're so great and there's so many different kinds of books that we're publishing.
-Artist Tourmaline is writing a biography of Marsha P. Johnson, which is incredible.
-We have some poetry.
-We have an art-house book by Grace D. Li called Portrait of a Thief that's coming out in April, and that is about five Chinese Americans [in their] mid-twenties [who] get hired to steal Chinese artwork from American museums and bring it back to China.
-It speaks to identity and all that stuff, but it's also just a great page-turner.
-It feels really cool to publish things that normally I'd be like, ‘Oh, this is like what I would buy in a bookstore.’
-Now I can be the person who is greenlighting that.
-It feels really awesome.

-While more Black and brown authors are getting the green light, the publishing industry has long been criticised for hiring and retaining so few employees of colour.
+While more Black and brown authors are getting the greenlight, the publishing industry has long been criticized for hiring and retaining so few employees of colour.
 Where do you think it might be in the next few years with the shifts that have already occurred?

 It'll do better if people keep showing up.
 This isn’t a set-it-and-forget-it situation; you really have to dig in.
 I love that I have an imprint.
 I love that Roxane Gay has an imprint.
 I want to see more of that.
 I really think publishing can kind of go anywhere it wants to go.
 I hope that it keeps expanding.
 I hope that behind the scenes, the diversity changes and shifts a lot because it's great to have all these imprints publishing work by people of colour and for the queer community.
 But if everyone in the marketing and publicity side is still cis, straight and white, and things are only going to change but so much.
 I think every avenue of publishing needs to grow and expand, and I think we can do it.
 I think it's going to take a long time.
 But I am encouraged by the changes that I am seeing, so I hope that everyone just continues to keep working and trying to improve things for the better, for everyone.